Europe (band): The Final Countdown (1985–1987)

 In 1985 Europe recorded the soundtrack for the film On the Loose, which gave them the hit "Rock the Night".
-Several months later Joey Tempest was asked to write a song for the charity project Swedish Metal Aid.
+Several months later, Joey Tempest was asked to write a song for the charity project Swedish Metal Aid.
 He wrote "Give a Helping Hand", which would feature the biggest stars of Swedish rock and metal.
-The income from the sales of the single, which was produced by Easy Action guitarist Kee Marcello, was donated to the starving people of Ethiopia.
+The income from the sales of the single, which was produced by Easy Action guitarist Kee Marcello, was donated to relief efforts for the famine in Ethiopia.

 In September 1985, Europe was approached by an executive from Epic Records.
 They helped Europe start the recording of its next album with Journey producer Kevin Elson.
 The result was The Final Countdown.
 Released on 26 May 1986, the album gave the band its international breakthrough, was certified Triple Platinum in the USA and reached number 8 on the Billboard 200 chart.
 The title track, which was based on a keyboard riff composed by Tempest as early as 1981–82, was released as the first single and became a worldwide success, peaking at number 1 in 25 countries, such as the UK, France, Spain, and Germany.
 The hit "Rock the Night" was in the top 10 charts in European countries.
 The power ballad "Carrie" peaked at number 3 on the Billboard Hot 100 chart.
 "Cherokee" was the other single released.

 Not satisfied with the album's keyboard-dominated production nor the band's commercialized image, John Norum decided to leave Europe in October 1986 to pursue a solo career.
 "I didn't really like the direction the band was going in," Norum said, "We became this teeny-bopper, bubblegum band and I hated that whole image, the spandex, poodle-rock type of thing.
 I was more into the heavier, guitar-oriented stuff and it seemed like the keyboards were taking over more and more, and we were becoming more commercial.
 So I decided to leave.
 I just wanted to move on and do something else."

-Kee Marcello was asked to replace him, and after some consideration, he decided to join the band.
+Kee Marcello was asked to replace Norum, and after some consideration, he decided to join the band.
 Marcello joined the band at its commercial peak.

 Three singles from The Final Countdown reaching the US Top 30.
 The following year included successful tours through Europe and the USA.

 Out of This World and Prisoners in Paradise (1988–1992)

 The follow-up to The Final Countdown was entitled Out of This World and was released in 1988.
 The biggest hit from the album was "Superstitious" which peaked at number 31 on the Billboard Hot 100 and number 9 on the Mainstream Rock Tracks.
 "Superstitious" would be the last Europe song to chart in the USA.
 The album was certified platinum in the States and peaked at number 19 on the Billboard 200 chart.
-More touring followed, including an American tour with Def Leppard and a festival gig at the National Bowl in Milton Keynes, England with Bon Jovi, Skid Row and Vixen.
+More touring followed, including an American tour with Def Leppard and a festival gig at the National Bowl in Milton Keynes, England with Bon Jovi, Skid Row, and Vixen.